Memory in Non-Monotonic Stress Response of an Athermal Disordered Solid: Results

 This fit is correct in a restricted time window: Fig.~\ref{fig:stressdecay} shows that it becomes inaccurate at small times and Fig.~\ref{fits} demonstrates that it also fails for very long times; see also the discussion around Eq.~\eqref{tpimpro}.
 Note that as long as we can measure and evaluate the linear step response $\chi(t)$ in some way, such a fit is not required to be able to use Eq.~\eqref{twopred} or Eq.~\eqref{threepred}.
 However, a closed form expression for the step response allows analytical predictions as we will discuss shortly.

 \emph{Two--step protocol.} After the sudden drop at $t_{\rm w}$, again due to the elastic response to the step change in $h(t)$, the pressure $P(t)$ rises for some time and then decreases, eventually merging into the asymptotic curve from the one-step protocol for the same final $h_2$.
 This can be seen in Fig.~\ref{twostepa}, where the solid line shows the non-monotonic response for the two--step protocol while the dashed lines correspond to the relaxations one finds for the one--step protocol with final parameters $h_1$ and $h_2$ respectively.
-The location of the maximum of the two-step relaxation curve depends strongly on the age of the sample $t_{\rm w}$; intuitively, then, the system seems to ``remember'' how long it has been kept at the compression set by $h_1$ (see Fig.~\ref{twostepfig} for a quantitative comparison). {Such behaviour has been observed in experiments on various athermal systems~\cite{lahini2017nonmonotonic, kursten2017giant, rubinstein2018nonmonotonic, murphy2020memory}}.
+The location of the maximum of the two-step relaxation curve depends strongly on the age of the sample $t_{\rm w}$; intuitively, then, the system seems to ``remember'' how long it has been kept at the compression set by $h_1$ (see Fig.~\ref{twostepfig} for a quantitative comparison).
+Such memory effect has been observed in experiments on various athermal systems~\cite{lahini2017nonmonotonic, kursten2017giant, rubinstein2018nonmonotonic, murphy2020memory}.

 We can use Eq.~\eqref{twopred} and the data for $\chi(t)$ derived from the simulation of the one--step protocol via Eq.~\eqref{suscept} to predict this nonmonotonic response (dashed lines in Fig.~\ref{twostepfig}(a)) {as a function} of $t_{\rm w}$.
 As the figure demonstrates, the prediction from LRT is very accurate, clearly supporting the validity of LRT for our simulation setup.
 We remark that this prediction is made directly from the measured one-step response and does not require e.g.\ a parametric fit of this function.
 Such a fit is necessary, however, to predict analytically the scaling of $t_p$ and $h_p$ with $t_{\rm w}$ (solid lines in Fig.~\ref{twostepfig}(b) and Fig.~\ref{twostepfig}(c)).
 Here we define $t_p$ as the length of time between $t_{\rm w}$ and the maximum in the response.
 To find this, one solves for the maximum of Eq.~\eqref{twopred} and subtracts $t_{\rm w}$.
+For the double logarithmic fit in Eq.~(\ref{singlepfit}) this yields a complicated but closed form expression that can be inserted back into Eq.~\eqref{twopred}.